U.S. slaps sanctions on Putin cronies for Russia's 'malign activity'

 Putin’s government has been blamed for the poisoning of a former Russian double agent living in Britain last month and the United States and several European states announced plans to expel more than 100 Russian diplomats in response.

-Reporting by Lesley Wroughton and Patricia Zengerle; Additional reporting by Doina Chiacu, Tim Ahmann and Susan Heavey in Washington, Nathan Lane, Michael Erman and Karen Freifeld in New York and Andrew Osborn, Katya Golubkova, Gleb Stolyarov and Oksana Kobzeva, Denis Pinchuk, Christian Lowe and Gabrielle Tetrault-Farber in Moscow; Writing by Alistair Bell; Editing by Yara Bayoumy, Bill Trott and Tom Brown
+Reporting by Lesley Wroughton and Patricia Zengerle; Additional reporting by Doina Chiacu, Tim Ahmann and Susan Heavey in Washington, Nathan Lane, Michael Erman and Karen Freifeld in New York and Andrew Osborn, Katya Golubkova, Gleb Stolyarov and Oksana Kobzeva, Denis Pinchuk, Christian Lowe and Gabrielle Tetrault-Farber in Moscow; Writing by Alistair Bell and Mary Milliken; Editing by Yara Bayoumy, Bill Trott and Tom Brown